SOCI 1301

 8. think and analyze at a critical level, relying on reason, evidence and objectivity.

-9. use a variety of technological tools to communicate, solve problems and acquire information.
+9. demonstrate media literacy, using a variety of technological tools to communicate, solve problems and acquire information.

 What will you learn in this course?